slaclab/lume-services/docs/model_packaging.md

 model_class [...]:
 ```

 The template contains GitHub actions for building a Docker image from the package that will be used to run workflows in the distributed environment.
 If you plan to use the [Stanford Container Registry](https://itcommunity.stanford.edu/unconference/sessions/2018/introducing-scr-stanford-container-registry) provided by the [code.stanford.edu](https://code.stanford.edu/SiteDocs/faq) effort, enter `2`.
 Otherwise, enter `1` for DockerHub.
+See (model_packaging.md#registries)

 ```
 Select container_registry: